harperyang1/harperyang1/README.md

 - 👋 Hi, I’m harper
-- 👀 I’m interested in data analytics
+- 👀 I’m passionate about data analytics
-- 🌱 I’m currently learning python and sql
+- 🌱 I’m on my journey learning python and sql
 - 💞️ I’m looking to collaborate on machine learning projects 🧩
 - 📫 How to reach me -- email me at harperyang1@outlook.com  📨📮